Castellanoc8/configure-ad/README.md

 </p>
 <p>

-Part 5 of this lab, I joined Client-1 to my domain(mydomain.com).
+In part 5 of this lab, I joined Client-1 to my domain(mydomain.com).
 I had to first set Client-1's DNS settings to the DC Private IP Address inside of Microsoft Azure.
-Once I did that, I logged out of Client-1's Remote Desktop and logged back into as the original local admin (labuser) and joined it to the domain.
-Next, I went back into DC-1's Remote Desktop and verified that Client-1 now showed up in Active Directory Users and Computers (ADUC) "Computers" container on the root of the domain.
+Once I did that, I logged out of Client-1's Remote Desktop, logged back into as the original local admin (labuser), and joined it to the domain.
+Next, I went back into DC-1's Remote Desktop and verified that Client-1 now appeared in the Active Directory Users and Computers (ADUC) "Computers" container on the root of the domain.
 </p>
 <br />